-A University Parking Permit is required in order to park anywhere on campus.
+A University Parking Permit is required in order to park anywhere on campus, except at metered spaces.
 To purchase a parking permit, go to the Office of Parking and Transportation Services, located off of 43rd street.
 You have the option of getting a pass for one, two, or three semesters (including summer).
 You can also obtain a bus pass from this office for each semester.
 The Office of Parking and Transportation Services website is: